kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Juvenile Records in Kansas

 Juvenile records in Kansas are created and disseminated by the KBI (Kansas Bureau of Investigation).
-A requester can visit the record office or check online.
+Requesters may either visit the record office or check online.
 Alternatively, mail requests may be sent to the records department for a certified record check or complete record check.
-Remember that a name-based certified record checks cost $30 while a fingerprint-based certified record check costs $45.
+Remember that a name-based certified record check costs $30 while a fingerprint-based certified record check costs $45.
 All request applications should be submitted via mail to:

 Kansas Bureau of Investigation